levenetsa/l2/README.md

 # L2Store
-Web based application for managin you contents of your backpack, smart spiol conculating and so on.
+Web based application for managin contents of your backpack, smart spiol conculating and so on.